We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 “Almost half of the body’s hyaluronic acid is found in skin,” says board certified dermatologist Fayne Frey, MD.

-But it can also be found in bones, cartilage, tendons, ligaments, and lips.
+But it can also be found in:

 It can “hold 1,000 times its weight in water,” explains cosmetic chemist Vanessa Thomas, adding that it binds to water molecules to retain moisture in the skin and joints.